clatlan/cdiutils/docs/examples/index.rst

 2. Install CDIutils following the :doc:`../installation` guide
 3. Run the notebooks in your Jupyter environment
 4. Adapt the examples to your specific datasets

-For more detailed guidance, see the :doc:`../tutorials/index` section.